Date Last Revised: February 15th, 2020

 5.3 Contents of Notification.
 The Breach notification provided to Covered Entity shall include, to the extent possible:

-a. the identification of each Individual whose Unsecured Protected Health Information has been, or is reasonably believed by Business Associate to have been, accessed, acquired, Used, or Disclosed during the Breach;
+a. the identification of each Individual whose Unsecured PHI has been, or is reasonably believed by Business Associate to have been, accessed, acquired, Used, or Disclosed during the Breach;

 b. a brief description of what happened, including the date of the Breach and the date of discovery of the Breach, if known;